vincensiuselang/Strudel-custom/README.md

 ## Contributing

 There are many ways to contribute to this project!
 See [contribution guide](./CONTRIBUTING.md).
+You can find the full list of contributors [here](https://codeberg.org/uzu/strudel/activity/contributors).

 ## Community